tanksdude/tanks-game/README.md

 * No audio requirements, because there's no audio
 * OS: Windows x64 or Linux x64
     * Mac OS dropped support for OpenGL when they switched to ARM, also I don't have a Mac to test on
-    * ARM should be possible to support but I don't have an ARM device to test on
+    * ARM should be possible to support but I don't have an ARM device to test on, and RISC-V has extremely few consumer devices

+[Download here](https://github.com/tanksdude/tanks-game/releases) (Windows-only build; Linux has to compile from source, see below)

 ### Building (Windows)